F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 Is SNAT required?
 `````````````````
 SNAT is not required if your application server’s default route points through the BIG-IPs NICs.
-If you are using SNAT in AWS HA Across AZ, please see :ref:`aws-tag-addresses-acrossnet`.
+If you are using SNAT in AWS HA Across AZ, please see :ref:`aws-define-addresses-acrossnet`.

 Because subnets/address space are different in each Availability Zone, you cannot use floating IP addresses.
 The only traffic-group (which typically contains floating addresses) that should exist is the default traffic-group-1.
 The presence of this traffic-group determines which BIG-IP is active.